Mechanism for the efficient homogeneous nucleation of ice in a weakly-ionized, ultra-cold plasma: Critique of CNT

+where the stoichiometry has been arranged so the products are standard states in which case no further spontaneous reactions should occur (water does not burn).
+The reaction enthalpy here is $\Delta H_{r}^{0}=+9.4$ kJ/mole; thus this reaction is endothermic and would not occur spontaneously (see discussion in \citet{fehsenfeldThermalEnergyAssociative1966} where it was noted that reactions with \ $ \Delta H_{r}^{0}>0$ were not observed).
+This means that hydroxide hydride is a stable state and will not be destroyed by interaction with atomic oxygen.
+This is in contrast to the reaction

+which has a reaction enthalpy $\Delta H_{r}^{0}=-357$ kJ/mole and so is spontaneous, implying that oxygen anion will not endure in the presence of atomic oxygen unless oxygen anion is being continuously replenished.

-In summary, the standard presumption that inhomogeneous nucleation dominates homogeneous nucleation does not apply to the situation of a weakly ionized plasma consisting of a cold background gas with electronegative atoms or molecules.
-Since OH and H$_{2}$O commonly exist in astrophysical situations, since astrophysical situations are typically cold and weakly ionized, and since OH\ has a large electron affinity, homogeneous nucleation of ice via hydrates based on OH$^{-}$ should be operative in many astrophysical situations.
+In summary, the standard presumption that heterogeneous nucleation dominates homogeneous nucleation does not apply to the situation of a weakly ionized plasma consisting of a cold background gas with negative atoms or molecules.
+Since OH and H$_{2}$O commonly exist in various astrophysical situations, in the mesosphere, and exist in the ice dust lab experiments \citep{chaiFormationAlignmentElongated2015,shimizuSynthesisWaterIce2010}, and since OH\ has a large electron affinity, homogeneous nucleation of ice via hydrates based on OH$^{-}$ is likely to be operative in these situations.
+The OH$^{-}$ density does not have to be large since each OH$^{-}$ ion forms the nucleus for an ice grain that would have many attached electrons.
+The required OH$^{-}$ density is thus so low that it would be difficult to prove that the OH$^{-}$ density is inadequate.

 \ The semi-quantitative \ arguments presented here provide guidance for future more precise analysis and measurements to determine which negative ion is indeed dominant and how the process scales to different parameter regimes.
 Motivated by these arguments, a diagnostic extending to a water-ice dusty plasma the methods used in \citet{howlingTimeresolvedMeasurementsHighly1994} is being constructed.
 This diagnostic will search for the negative ions predicted to exist as a precursor to the homogeneous nucleation of water ice and will determine how the negative ions depend on plasma parameters such as ion density, electron temperature, and background gas species and whether negative ion formation is the initial step to ice grain nucleation in a cold weakly-ionized plasma containing water vapor.